SymfonyCasts/asset-mapper/sfcasts/exclude-files.md

 ## Excluding Files / Patterns

-So there's some good stuff in here... but you won't need to need to worry about most of it, aside from `excluded_patterns`.
+So there's some good stuff in here... but you won't need to worry about most of it, aside from `excluded_patterns`.

 Copy that key, spin over to `asset_mapper.yaml`, and on the same level as `paths`,